thomasmueller/bau-lang/README.md

   a number of zeros are added to the left.
 The arithmetic shift is not supported by the language itself, but can be supported by a library function (same as eg. rotation).
 The reason is that logical shifts are more common.
+* A main method is not needed.
+However, if there is no main method, then the variables before the first function (if any) are global variables, and those after a function are local variables.

 ### Safety
 * There is no way to write unsafe code, except by calling C methods.